[amazon_auto_links id="280537"]

 The major problem arises from the bulk of people per capita area.
 It is necessary to stop the incursion of people in states and cities which already have huge populations.
 It can be done by providing better employment opportunities in areas with low-density populations.

-Also, bulky cities and towns should have proper infrastructure which allows for the proper distribution of people across all incomes.
-These include different paths for walking and cycling, parking space and more.
+Also, big cities and towns should have the proper infrastructure that allows for the proper distribution of people across all incomes.
+These include different paths for walking and cycling, parking spaces and more.

 7.2 Diversification of Rural Areas